Helyssen sources, different geometries for different needs

 The patent-protected Helyssen cylindrical plasma source does not suffer from these limitations and allows large volume of plasma to be produced in the core of the discharge tube.

 Additionally helicon waves can be very efficiently excited by Helyssen’s antenna.
 Very high electron densities have been measured (typ.
 1013 cm-3) in the pressure range as high as 10-1 mbar and even using high electronegative gases (SF6, O2,…) flow rates.
+A reference article (Helyssen Circular_Toward_article_AP) has been published in Journal of Applied Physics.

 Main benefits are: